SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 On a standard computer, the whole computation would take about ~45-48 hours (tested on MacBook Pro, Apple M1, 16GB RAM).

+# Documentation
+The documentation of Python functions can be called using `help()`.

+Or, you can also find the documentation in source code.